finos/common-domain-model/documentation/source/contribution.rst

 Before you start modelling, please make sure you have gone through the following pre-modelling checklist:

 - Review the :ref:`design-principles` and :ref:`governance`
-- Review the `Rosetta Starter Guide`_ or equivalent in your modelling platform.
+- Review the `Rosetta Starter Guide`_ or equivalent in your chosen modelling platform.

 In addition, for large model changes or changes to core data types, it is recommended that the Contributor reviews the :ref:`agile-development-approach` and follows these steps: